-To schedule a free, no-obligation consultation with one of our local Partner Agents, simply and we’ll be in touch with more information and next steps.
+To schedule a free, no-obligation consultation with one of our local Partner Agents, simply fill out this form and we'll be in touch with more information and next steps.

 So, is selling your home as-is a good way to get your house off your hands quickly?
 Or is it worth the extra effort to fix it up?
 Let's find out.

 What Does Selling a House “As Is” Mean?

 Typically, when you sell a property as is, it means that the buyer will purchase the property just as it is, flaws and all.
 The seller will not invest in any pre-sale home improvements, and requests for repairs will be denied.
 The prospective buyer will receive the house with all its faults and issues intact.

 In fact, “as is” actually has a legal definition in most states.
 Because of this, the home buyer typically has to sign a purchase agreementwith language explicitly stating the current condition of the property.

 This means that when you sell a house as is, you are not just handing over the keys and walking away.
 Nobody expects the buyer to simply discover all the problems with the house completely on their own.

 Rather, the seller is legally required to make disclosures, and most purchase agreements have contingencies that allow the home buyer to back out of the sale if an inspection determines that the condition of the home is worse than expected.